Dennis’s Gleason Score 9 Contained Prostate Cancer Story

 If you have a good relationship with your partner, you’ll probably share the information pretty quickly.
-If you’re about to have a divorce, you may not want to share this information and you may want to do some things to protect assets, and protect whatever release you need to do, to do so.
+If you’re about to have a divorce, you may not want to share this information, and you may want to do some things to protect assets.

 A lot of the support groups that I run and a part of what I find is that most men, after they’ve been diagnosed or after they have surgery, are more willing to talk about it.
 But up until then, they’re frightened of it.

 »MORE: Breaking the news of a diagnosis to loved ones

 The need to share the news and talk openly about prostate cancer

 I had a financial advisor for some years.
 When I was going through my surgery, he said he’d visit me at the hospital.
 I was in and out in a day, so he didn’t get a chance to.